 Bond Concepts by Madison Investments

-Traditionally, fixed income has played three important roles in an asset allocation: principal preservation, steady income, and risk reduction.
+Traditionally, fixed income has played three important roles in asset allocation: principal preservation, steady income, and risk reduction.
 After pandemic-induced monetary and fiscal stimulus, the appeal of bonds had diminished some.
-The ability to preserve principal remained intact, but low yields meant that income was not keeping up with inflation and the prospect of a rising rate environment meant elevated interest rate risk with limited downside protection.
+The ability to preserve principal remained intact, but low yields meant that income was not keeping up with inflation, and the prospect of a rising rate environment meant elevated interest rate risk with limited downside protection.

 Today, these key attributes of bonds have returned, and investors can again expect their fixed income allocation to fulfill its traditional role in a portfolio.